xwmx/nb/README.md

 Options:
   --archived               List archived notebooks, or return archival status
                            with `show`.
+  --config                 Display the local email and name config prompt.
+  --email <email>          Set the local commit author email address to <email>.
   --escaped                Print the notebook name with spaces escaped.
   --filename [<filename>]  Print an available filename for the notebooks.
 When
                            <filename> is provided, check for an existing file